dsmedel243/135MP1/README.md

 Download mserver.py
 #### Running Server program
 On the terminal, run the following: `python mserver.py <IP address>`
 #### Set up
-Libraries used
+Libraries used:
+Nes-Py
+Super Mario Bros OpenAI Gym

 ## Client Program
 The client program is the main user interface of this project.
-Inputs to the game are typed into the terminal, and connection to the server (as well as the client itself) are terminated using the 'p' key
+Inputs to the game are typed into the terminal, and connection to the server (as well as the client itself) are terminated using the 'p' key.

 #### Running Client program
 On the terminal, run the following: `python client.py <IP address>`

 Note: The IP address must be the IP address of the Server program.

 #### Libraries used:
-Pynput on_release and on_pressed
+Pynput `on_release` and `on_pressed`
 Termios
-Thread
-Socket
-OS

 #### Client Controls

 | Keyboard input| Action        |